void

 fuzesabony.jpg

 Füzesabony is a place where the battalion stopped as it was discovered that a company had left their field kitchen behind in Bruck.
-Further bad news was that the wine portion for the officers and the sago ration for the men had been reduced.
-They thought they were finally having goulash and potatoes served, but were to discover that the whole goulash-story was just training for the front as they had to get used to suddenly give up meals.
+Further bad news was that the wine ration for the officers and the sago ration for the men had been reduced.
+They thought they were finally going to be served goulash and potatoes, but were to discover that the whole goulash story was just training for the front, as they had to get used to suddenly having meals postponed or cancelled.

 Background

-Füzesabony is a minor town in the Heves-province of Nortern Hungary, most notable as a railway junction.
+Füzesabony is a minor town in the Heves province of northern Hungary, most notable as a railway junction.

 Quote(s) from the novel